smartgen/smartgen/README.md

 Smartgen
 ========

-Smartgen generates static HTML files from markup files, using textile or markdown, and ERB to create layout templates.
+Smartgen generates static HTML files from markup files, using textile or markdown and ERB to create layout templates.

 ## Basic Usage

-To use you must first add the gem to your Gemfile:
+To use it, you must first add the gem to your Gemfile:

     gem 'smartgen'

-Then you can create a resource configuration:
+Then, create a resource configuration:

     Smartgen[:my_doc].configure do |config|
       config.src_files = ['doc/**/*']